nicfv/Me/docs/posts/007-france.md

 On the way home we stopped at Lidl, a grocery store and bought way too much stuff.
 Luckily, we were parked close so it wasn't too much trouble to bring everything out to the car.
 For dinner I had leftover raviolis and added tomato sauce, and they were much better that way.
 That's all for today, now I desparately need to catch up on my sleep.

+## Saturday, December 23

+Today we wrapped gifts in the morning, and then had veal pockets for lunch.
+It was made like a stew with vegetables, and the veal was very juicy and full of stuffing.
+After lunch, we drove to the town of Vallauris for shopping and sightseeing, but mainly (gift) shopping.
+We did again explore the very old Church there.
+However, on our way out, we watched a Christmas-themed street show, with acrobatics, juggling, and other tricks.
+We finished the day by ordering pizza from a place called Mister Pizza.
+I got an Italienne, and it was delicious.

 ### To be continued...